 • Want to meal prep them?
 They keep well in the fridge for up to 4 days.
 I like prepping a few jars for easy grab-and-go breakfasts all week.

-Store in an airtight jar in the refrigerator for up to 4 days.
-If you’re meal prepping them, wait to add the yogurt and cocoa dusting until just before serving for best texture.
+Store your tiramisu overnight oats in a sealed jar in the fridge for up to 4 days.
+Add the yogurt and cocoa dusting when serving for the best texture.

 Are tiramisu overnight oats healthy?